 - The Government launched a public consultation in 2014 on the Future Fuel Mix for Electricity Generation.
 Most of the respondents supported local power generation by natural gas and expressed reservation about importing electricity from the Mainland.
-Following the consultation, the Government announced a new fuel mix target for power generation with around 50% natural gas by 2020 in order to meet the proposed environmental targets.
-These targets are to reduce the carbon intensity of Hong Kong by 50%-60% by 2020 when compared to 2005; and to reduce emissions of sulphur dioxide $(SO_2)$ by 35%-75%, nitrogen oxides (NOx) by 20%-30% and respiratory suspended particulates (RSP) by 15%-40% by 2020 when compared to 2010. - In 2017, the Government announced Hong Kong's Climate Action Plan 2030+, which stated that in order to meet its new carbon intensity reduction target of 65% to 70% by 2030, Hong Kong will continue to phase down remaining coal plants in the next decade and replace them with natural gas and non-fossil fuel sources. - To tackle the imminent challenge of climate change, and to fulfil the obligation of carbon reduction target agreed upon in the Paris Agreement signed in 2015, the then Council for Sustainable Development (now Council for Carbon Neutrality and Sustainable Development) launched the public engagement on Long-term Decarbonisation Strategy in June 2019.
-Views from the community were gauged for developing feasible strategies and measures for carbon reduction. - The public engagement document suggested scenarios of three reduction levels, pointing out that if the global average temperature rise is to be limited to 2°C, between 1.5-2°C and to 1.5°C respectively, 80% or more than 80% or even 100% of the electricity has to come from zerocarbon sources.
-CLP Power's response to the public engagement was submitted in September 2019.
+Following the consultation, the Government proposed to revamp fuel mix target for power generation with around 50% natural gas by 2020 in order to reduce the carbon intensity of Hong Kong by 50% to 60% by 2020 when compared to 2005. - In 2017, the Government announced Hong Kong's Climate Action Plan 2030+, which stated that in order to meet its new carbon intensity reduction target of 65% to 70% by 2030, Hong Kong needed to continue to phase down remaining coal plants in the next decade and replace them with natural gas and non-fossil fuel sources. - To tackle the imminent challenge of climate change, and to fulfil the obligation of carbon reduction target in the Paris Agreement, the then Council for Sustainable Development (now Council for Carbon Neutrality and Sustainable Development) launched the public engagement on Long-term Decarbonisation Strategy in 2019 and suggested different fuel mix strategies for carbon reduction in the power sector.
+It pointed out that if the global average temperature rise is to be limited to 2°C or even 1.5°C, it is estimated that 80% or even 100% of the electricity has to come from zero-carbon fuel sources, including renewable energy and imported nuclear energy.
+CLP Power submitted a response paper to the